 - The scientific study of dreams is known as oneirology.

 - Abraham Lincoln dreamed of his assassination.

 - At one time, some experts believed that dreams only happened in black and white.
 Most people actually dream in color.

-If you use any of these journal prompts, feel free to post your entries or excerpts in the comments.
-Now, let’s talk about dreaming and how we can use dreams to inspire our writing!
+Good luck with these journal prompts!
+Now let’s talk about dreaming and how we can use dreams to inspire our writing!